EL

 Pupusas (Thick stuffed tortillas)

-Pupusas are El Salvador's national dish, thick hand-made corn tortillas (sometimes rice flour or a mix) filled with savory combinations like quesillo (a soft, white cheese similar to mozzarella), chicharrón (crispy fried pork skin), refried beans, or loroco (a vine flower bud with a unique flavor).
-They are cooked on a comal (a flat griddle) until golden brown and slightly crispy.
-Typically served with curtido (a lightly fermented cabbage slaw with carrots and oregano) and salsa roja (tomato-based sauce).
-Eaten any time of day, from breakfast to dinner, and are a staple street food and home-cooked meal.
-Regional variations may include different fillings or additions like ayote (a type of squash).
+El Salvador's national dish - thick hand-made corn tortillas (sometimes rice flour or mix) filled with savory combinations like quesillo (soft white cheese), chicharrón (crispy fried pork), refried beans, or loroco (vine flower bud).
+Cooked on comal (flat griddle) until golden brown and slightly crispy.
+Served with curtido (lightly fermented cabbage slaw) and salsa roja (tomato sauce).
+Eaten any time - breakfast to dinner.
+2025 innovations: birria, seafood-chorizo, vegetarian with spinach/mushrooms.

 Sopa de Pata (Cow's Feet Soup)